 This paper studies the extent to which popular attitudes about trade reflect economic fundamentals.
 This topic is challenging to study, as popular attitudes about economic issues like trade are typically unobservable.
-To overcome this challenge, we exploit a unique event: In 2007, Costa Rica was the first developing country to put a free trade agreement (FTA) to a national referendum.
+To overcome this challenge, we exploit a natural experiment: In 2007, Costa Rica was the first developing country to put a free trade agreement (FTA) to a national referendum.
 With only one question on the ballot, 59% of all Costa Rican adult citizens voted on the ratification of an FTA with the U.S. (hereafter, CAFTA).
 This referendum on opening the country's trade policy represents a unique opportunity to observe voting choices that had clear economic consequences for voters.
 Further, the setting allows for an analysis with unprecedented data quality, which has the promise of setting a new gold standard for empirical work on voting and trade while breaking ground on previously unexplored questions.

-Delving further into the specifics, although CAFTA included several countries-the U.S., Central America, and the Dominican Republic-the discussion in Costa Rica was centered around the U.S. This policy decision was consequential to voters, as the U.S. had been Costa Rica's main trading partner for years, accounting for 45% of Costa Rica's imports and exports.
-The agreement stipulated zero tariffs for most traded goods and services.
-Although many of these goods already had zero tariffs at the time of the referendum, Costa Ricans risked tariffs rising to Most Favored Nation (MFN) levels if the agreement was not ratified.
+Delving further into the specifics, although CAFTA included several countries-the U.S., Central America, and the Dominican Republic-the discussion in Costa Rica was centered around the U.S.1 This policy decision was consequential to voters, as the U.S. had been Costa Rica's main trading partner for years, accounting for 45% of Costa Rica's imports and exports.
 The vote was extremely close, with 51.23% of the voters in favor of ratification.